 - Oops!Something went wrong.Please try again later.

-We like to see robust dividend yields, but that doesn't matter if the payment isn't sustainable.
+A big dividend yield for a few years doesn't mean much if it can't be sustained.
 The last dividend was quite easily covered by Omnicom Group's earnings.
 This indicates that a lot of the earnings are being reinvested into the business, with the aim of fueling growth.

 Omnicom Group Has A Solid Track Record

 The company has been paying a dividend for a long time, and it has been quite stable which gives us confidence in the future dividend potential.
-Since 2012, the dividend has gone from US$1.00 to US$2.80.
-This works out to be a compound annual growth rate (CAGR) of approximately 11% a year over that time.
-It is good to see that there has been strong dividend growth, and that there haven't been any cuts for a long time.
+The dividend has gone from US$1.00 in 2012 to the most recent annual payment of US$2.80.
+This implies that the company grew its distributions at a yearly rate of about 11% over that duration.
+We can see that payments have shown some very nice upward momentum without faltering, which provides some reassurance that future payments will also be reliable.

 We Really Like Omnicom Group's Dividend

 Overall, we like to see the dividend staying consistent, and we think Omnicom Group might even raise payments in the future.
 Distributions are quite easily covered by earnings, which are also being converted to cash flows.
-Taking this all into consideration, this looks like it could be a good dividend opportunity.
+All in all, this checks a lot of the boxes we look for when choosing an income stock.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.